Harborfields Central School District Logo

 Please follow HHS Guidance on Twitter - @HHS_Guidance1

 For a partial list of Summer Educational Opportunities, please click here

 2018 AP & HONORS SUMMER ASSIGNMENTS - coming in late June

-3rd Report Cards were posted on April 19th for HHS.
+4th Quarter Interim Reports were posted on May 17th for HHS.
 If you have not yet signed up for the Parent Portal, please see link below under "High School Forms".